DID YOU KNOW…?

 Another idea is just to find some kindred spirits in your ecclesia and get on with some outreach work with them, you don’t need to make this an official ecclesial activity.
 For example, you could get a small group together and volunteer to serve a meal at a soup kitchen, or make lots of PBJ sandwiches for a homeless charity to distribute – or even distribute them yourselves if it’s safe to do so.

-Remember, you can always apply for a grant from us if you’d like to start your own outreach initiative.
+Remember, you can always participate in many our initiatives on your own or with a small group, or apply for a grant if you’d like to start your own outreach initiative!

 Doesn’t outreach work contradict the command that we should be separate from the world?

 “Pure and undefiled religion before God and the Father is this: to visit orphans and widows in their affliction, to keep oneself unspotted from the world” (James 1:27 Darby Translation).